chaseungjoon/DavinciCode-CPP/README.md

-❗Currently work in progress -> FIX.md
+❗This program is work in progress -> check FIX.md for current problems

 # Program Layout